6 In-Demand UX Jobs in 2022—and How You Can Get Them

 In this blog post, we’ll explore how you can join one of these teams.
 We’ll discuss the top careers available in UX design and offer suggestions on how you can find one.

-LinkedIn identifies UX design as one of the top ten skills in 2020.
-The US Bureau of Labour Statistics predicts that jobs for UX designers will grow at 8% — much faster than average.
+The US Bureau of Labour Statistics predicts that jobs for UX designers will grow at 8%—much faster than average.
 It is also one of the best-paid jobs in the country, with UX designers earning a median salary of $75,000 and 10% of designers earning more than $109,000.
 A survey finds that 84% of product designers had a salary increase in the last 1-2 years, and they expect a 20% hike in the next 1-2 years.

 However, not all UX designer jobs are the same.
 Within the field of UX design, there is a wide range of jobs, each offering different opportunities, challenges, and growth paths.
 Some of the most common ones are as follows.